Military Student Center

 Note: Because of certain laws regarding the programs, Post-9/11 GI Bill recipients and students attending under Voc.
-Rehab will not be awarded state grants to attend VWCC.
+Rehab may not qualify for state grants to attend VWCC.
 You can, however, receive federal grants (Pell) and loans.

 >> I've heard I can get free tuition since my parent/spouse is deceased/disabled.
 How do I do that?

 The VMSDEP program replaced the old War Orphans program.
 To qualify the student’s parent or spouse must be rated at leas 90% disabled due to military service.
 Additional requirements, such as Virginia residency, may apply.
 For more information, and to submit an on-line application, please go to https://www.dvs.virginia.gov.

 >> What benefits do I get under VMSDEP?

 Tier 1 of VMSDEP provides a waiver of tuition at a Virginia public college.

 Tier 2 of VMSDEP provides a waiver of tuition at a Virginia public college AND an additional stipend (contingent on funding).

 >> I get Voc.
 Rehab.
 What do I have to do?

 You still need to complete the Certification Request for VA Educational Benefits each semester.
 Your Voc Rehab counselor will send an authorization form to the VA certifying official for your tuition and books.
 The certifying official will then verify you are in the correct classes, complete the paperwork, and return it to your Voc Rehab counselor.

 >> How do I get my books and supplies under Voc.
 Rehab?